 Super personalise your Christmas gift wrap to each person… and make it more eco-friendly into the bargain.

-But the thing is, much like gift wrap, there are a lot of cards out there that have some kind of plastic coating on the paper, that mean they are hard to recycle.
+Much like gift-wrap, lots of Christmas cards have some kind of plastic coating on them, which means they are hard or impossible to recycle.

 They can be as simple as plain card with something drawn, stamped or painted onto them.